PhilSA/Trove/com.trove.polymorphicelements/Documentation~/how-it-works.md

                 LocalTransform = localTransform,
             };

-            // Execute the Process() function of every element.
+            // Call the Execute() function of every element.
             // This loop will keep iterating as long as we haven't reached the end of the elements in the eventsBuffer.
-            // IMyEventManager.Execute_Process returns true if it has found an element to read at the given elementStartByteIndex,
+            // IMyEventManager.Execute outputs a "bool success" based on if it has found an element to read at the given elementStartByteIndex,
             // and it will then output the next element start byte index to elementStartByteIndex. int elementStartByteIndex = 0;
+            bool success = true;
+            while (success)
+            {
-            while (IMyEventManager.Execute_Process(ref eventsByteBuffer, elementStartByteIndex, out elementStartByteIndex, ref data))
+                IMyEventManager.Execute(ref eventsByteBuffer, elementStartByteIndex, out elementStartByteIndex, ref data, out success);
-            { }
+            }

             // Clear the buffer of events once we're done processing.
             // Note: if you wanted the events to stay there as a "stack of ordered actions to execute later",